 What is cloud computing?

-Cloud computing is the on-demand access of computing resources—physical servers or virtual servers, data storage, networking capabilities, application development tools, software, AI-powered analytic tools and more—over the internet with pay-per-use pricing.
+Cloud computing is the on-demand access of computing resources—physical or virtual servers, data storage, networking capabilities, application development tools, software, AI-powered analytic platforms and more—over the internet with pay-per-use pricing.

-Cloud computing plays a pivotal role in our everyday lives, whether accessing a cloud application like Google Gmail, streaming a movie on Netflix or playing a cloud-hosted video game.
+Cloud computing is pivotal in our everyday lives, whether that means to access a cloud application such as Google Gmail, stream a movie on Netflix or play a cloud-hosted video game.
+With cloud computing, you get the computing power or storage you need, without having to own or manage the physical hardware yourself.

-Cloud computing has also become indispensable in business settings, from small startups to global enterprises.
-Its many business applications include enabling remote work by making data and applications accessible from anywhere, creating the framework for seamless omnichannel customer engagement and providing the vast computing power and other resources needed to take advantage of cutting-edge technologies like generative AI and quantum computing
+Cloud computing has also become indispensable in business settings, from small startups to global enterprises, as it offers greater flexibility and scalability than traditional on-premises infrastructure.
+Its many business applications include enabling remote work by making data and applications accessible from anywhere, creating the framework for seamless omnichannel customer engagement and providing the vast computing power and other resources needed to take advantage of cutting-edge technologies such as generative AI and quantum computing.

 A cloud services provider (CSP) manages cloud-based technology services hosted at a remote data center and typically makes these resources available for a pay-as-you-go or monthly subscription fee.